-As reported by The Points Guy, Barclays is out with the details of the much anticipated Barclays Arrival Premier card.
+As reported by The Points Guy, Barclays is out with the details of the much anticipated Barclays Arrival Premier World Elite Mastercard.
 Greg was right that transfer ratios are not 1:1 (See: More about Arrival Premier transfer partners (from my source), and why the card might not be all that), but it’s still not necessarily bad.
 There is no signup bonus and the transfer partners are more niche than we may have expected, but this card could still be pretty interesting.
 We have a link to the landing page / application in our Barclays Arrival Premier Complete Guide.

 Key Card Details